-The Lincoln Garden Club was founded in 1928 and federated in 1930 with the joint goals of providing community service to the Town and affording members the opportunity to enhance and share their knowledge of gardening and garden-related topics.
+The Lincoln Garden Club was founded in 1928 and federated in 1930 with the joint goals of providing community service to the Town and affording members the opportunity to enhance and share their knowledge of such garden-related topics as horticulture, design, conservation, and beautification.
 Current membership is over 130 and growing!

 Welcome to our Web Site